-This year through June 2012 we are celebrating “Living as a Community of Beloved Disciples”.
-Throughout this year, we will continue to explore ways to live out our discipleship in community through grace, gratitude and generosity.
+As a community, we seek to find ways to live out our discipleship through grace, gratitude and generosity.
 When viewed as a trio of words, they capture the essence of a Christian lifestyle:

 Grace—spending time in prayer, personally and communally, allowing the grace of God to work through us and transform us.

 Gratitude—placing our gifts and talents at God’s service in and through the Church, as a grateful response to all that God has given us.

 Generosity—sharing our material and financial resources in charity out of compassion and as a faith response to the needs of others.